therion23/KatanaHacking/USB.md

 ### 0x3a - Lighting

-- Lighting contains a large amount of subcommands, which is specified as the first byte of Data.
+- Lighting contains a large amount of subcommands, which are specified as the first byte of Data.

-#### 0x05 - Get lighting pattern
+#### Subcommand 0x05 - Get lighting pattern

 - Length 3, Data (with subcommand) 0x05 0x01 0xNN, where NN is the profile number.
 Returns 54 bytes of Data, where the first 3 match your query, followed by 0xYY and 0xZZ, followed by 7 patterns of 7 bytes each.
 YY is usually 0x07, possibly signifying the number of patterns to follow.
 ZZ is usually 0x00.

-#### 0x06 - Lighting On/Off
+#### Subcommand 0x06 - Lighting On/Off

 - Length 1, Data 0x00 for off, anything else for on.
 This affects the currently selected profile only.

+### 0x9c - Input

+- Input contains a three (known) subcommands, which are specified as the first byte of Data.

+#### Subcommand 0x00 - Set input

+- Length 2, Data (with subcommand) 0x00 0xNN, where NN is 0x01 for Bluetooth, 0x04 for AUX (Jack in), 0x07 for Optical (S/PDIF), 0x09 for USB (mass storage), or 0x0C for Computer (via USB cable).

+#### Subcommand 0x01 - Query input

+- Length 1, Data (with subcommand) 0x01.
+Returns 6 bytes of Data, where the second is the currently active input as per the above list.

+#### Subcommand 0x02 - Unknown

+- Length 1, Data (with subcommand) 0x02.
+Returns 18 bytes of Data.
+It seems to be three bytes of something, followed by three bytes per input (device number as per above, followed by 0x02 0x01).